wagweb/java-event-controller/README.md

 ### 6. Working with callbacks

 You can easily get a callback from called event receivers.
-This allows for event responsive and event driven programming.
+This allows for responsive and event driven programming.

 ```java